 Partnering With the Company

-Once you have chosen the company, here’s how to partner with a company.
+Once you have chosen the company, here’s how to convince a big brand to partner with you:

 Break The Ice